Private Repository Authentication

 If you aren’t prompted for your credentials, it means your credentials are already stored.

-4. Stores the credentials in $HOME/.git-credentials (and assigning it the appropriate permissions).
+3. Stores the credentials in the $HOME/.git-credentials file (and assigns it the appropriate permissions).

 If this script succeeds, you can use the applicable private repositories in Antora without any further configuration.